 The nature is very picturesque.
 The lakes scattered throughout the region, the forests sprawling along the banks of slow-flowing rivers, the plains stretching away to the horizon have the charm of their own.
 Tourist will be captivated by the stern and romantic northern nature.
 There is National Park "Russian North" and the Darwin state reserve on the territory of the Vologda Oblast.
 The reserves contain an adundance of wilderness, wildlife and spectacular beauty.
 They abound with rare varieties of plant and bird life.
 The peculiarity of the Vologda Oblast consists in the vicinity of the wildlife which is unique in its beauty, with the ancient monuments of history and architecture.

 Probably this explains the demand for water itineraries in the Vologda Oblast.
-One of them - Vologda-Kirillov-Belozersk-Vologda - passes through natural reserves, the Northern Dvina Canal and timbered sluices built in the 19th century.
-During this tour one can get acquainted with the Kirillo-Belozersky monastery (14th century) and the Ferapont monastery (14th century).
+Some of them pass through natural reserves of Kirillov and Belozersk, the Northern Dvina Canal and timbered sluices built in the 19th century.
+During these tours one can get acquainted with the Kirillo-Belozersky monastery (14th century) and the Ferapont monastery (14th century).
 The frescoes of the Ferapont monastery were painted by Dionisius, the genius of medieval Russian art and they are included into the UNESCO world heritage.
 On the grounds of the Kirillo-Belozersky monastery there is History and Art Museum with a collection of ancient icon painting and applied arts, monastery books of the 15-17th centuries.

 Among the popular specialities of the Vologda Oblast are the Northern niello, Vologda laces, coloured enamels with gold and silver veneer, carving on birch bark and the original technique of "tinplate frosting".